Radiation therapy in treatment of cancer

 Typically, radiotherapy is specifically targeted at the tumor or metastases.
 Radiotherapy can often be provided in the upper body for the treatment of widely spread cancer.

+By injecting a radioactive source into the body in various ways, radiotherapy may be performed externally by a computer or internally.
+There are a number of internal radiotherapy techniques.
 Radioactive medication is administered intravenously or orally into the body by radioisotope therapy or radiopharmaceutical therapy.
-The tumour is directly affected by nuclear medication and healthy tissue is just marginally damaged.
-For example, one type of radioisotope therapy is radioiodine that is used to treat thyroid cancer.
+The tumour is directly affected by nuclear medication, and healthy tissue is just marginally damaged.
+For example, one type of radioisotope therapy is radioiodine, which is used to treat thyroid cancer.

-The preference between surgery and radiotherapy depends on the efficacy of the procedure and its disadvantages if the cancer is localised.
+The preference between surgery and radiotherapy depends on the efficacy of the procedure and its disadvantages if the cancer is localized.
 In particular, with the advancement of conservation methods of treatment, the importance of radiotherapy in cancer treatment has increased.

 How radiotherapy works ?

-Radiotherapy is a form of ionizing radiation (high energy) which by damaging the DNA of these cells, destroys the cancer cells in the treated region.
+Radiotherapy is a form of ionizing radiation (high energy) that, by damaging the DNA of these cells, destroys the cancer cells in the treated region.
 Radiation also affects cells that are normal.
 In the treatment area, this can cause side effects.

 A few weeks after treatment, side effects typically improve, but some can persist in the long term.
 Before you start treatment, the doctor will talk things through with you and explore potential ways to handle side effects.